LSC-Tomball Veterinary Technology Department

 Criminal background check

-Will be required after acceptance and required when applying for licensure by the Texas Board of Veterinary Medical Examiners.
+Will be required when applying for licensure by the Texas Board of Veterinary Medical Examiners.

 1. Some Examples of Skills and Aptitude Needed for Success in a Veterinary Technology Career: